Gary John Previts: Professor at CWRU

 These broader views of historical context and their implications for accounting history became fully appreciated over time.
 They led to the explication that the notions of property rights and human rights as enabled and evolving.
 These rights are fundamental to the culture and social contracts of the U.S. system.
 And more recently, having identified James Fenimore Cooper's The American Democrat (1838, p.
 42), he recognized the premise that the right to own private productive property did not extend to ownership of human beings.
 Further reflection upon the notion of implied inalienable rights led to papers published in "Research in Accounting Regulation" in the 1990s about an important "right to information" needed to insure that the investing public as ultimate capital providers of the late 20th and 21st century were given relevant, reliable and timely information on the use and performance of their capital in an investment fund institution driven equity market.
 The rise of individual 401k retirement plans in the face of declining traditional pension arrangements added to the need to focus upon investment fund roles and their operations in capital markets.

 The notion of information rights as a source theory for accounting disclosures in today's capital markets was supported in his reflections of the writings of Thomas McCraw and in McCraw's award-winning work, "Prophets of Regulation".
 In particular he found the work of Charles Francis Adams and McCraw's view that effective regulation involved developing a rationale for the "public use of private interests" to be meaningful.
 During the 30 years which Previts served as editor of Research in Accounting Regulation (Elsevier), he attempted to develop awareness of the notion of information rights and also of the interface between regulation and accounting practice.

-He leveraged the advice once given to him by Katherine Schipper as to editorial attitudes, which Schipper had attributed to e.e.cummings, namely to assess whether a manuscripts was new, true and interesting.
+Previts leveraged the advice once given to him by Katherine Schipper as to editorial attitudes, which Schipper had attributed to e.e.cummings, namely to assess whether a manuscript was new, true and interesting.
 During periods of administrative service at CWRU as both a department chair for 10 years and an associate dean for 13 years, Previts shared his thoughts in a unique ‘Decalogue’ of best practices derived from his early experiences.
-The most important perhaps may have been to remind administrators that if there was something important they wanted to recall they should WRITE IT DOWN, especially with regard to resource allocations!
-A corollary to administrators is to recognize that in such roles 'your time is not your own, but belongs to those who are intended to be served in that role.'
+The most important perhaps may have been to remind administrators that if there was something important they wanted to recall they should WRITE IT DOWN, especially with regard to resource allocations.
+A corollary to administrators is to recognize that in such roles "your time is not your own, but belongs to those who are intended to be served in that role."